Jinx09/hello-world/README.md

 Greetings and all that...

 The name is Jinx and apparently I know how to waste time and lose sleep!
-Thinking abotu getting a hedgehog like Mr. Pokee!
+Thinking about getting a hedgehog like Mr. Pokee!